 No, you did not have to file any special documents when you divorced.

-Will my ex-spouse be notified in any way that I am receiving benefits based on his work record?
+Will my ex-spouse be notified in any way that I am receiving benefits based on their work record?

 No, the Social Security Administration will not notify your ex-spouse that you are receiving the benefit.